cmzuo11/stKeep/README.md

 * max_epoch_I: defines the max iteration for training histological image extraction model.
 The default value is 500.
 You can modify it.
 The smaller the parameter, the less time.

+To reproduce the result, you should use the default parameters.

+Note: To reduce your waiting time, we have uploaded our histological features into the google drive at the link https://drive.google.com/drive/folders/1RTb_gHcpLhnbRMHrqn8tBtynesq5g5DI?usp=drive_link.

 #### Learn cell representations by cell module

 This function automatically learns cell-module representations by heterogeneous graph learning.
 It takes ~6 mins for DLPFC_151507.